emoreno619/second_angular/3-custom-filters/readme.md

 **EXERCISE: Come up with a situation where you would want to create a custom filter.**

+A: To ensure strict formatting of an input.

 We're going to start by creating a "snake_case" to "kebab-case" filter.
 We want to be able to write: `{{"hello_class" | kebab}}` and see "hello-class" in the view.

 We need to start by defining a filter named "kebab".
 In `filters.js`: